MaxPaiPai/MaxPaiPai.github.io/Life.md

 ## Bartending:

-This is the cloest I can get to be a great chemist.
+This is the closest I can get to be a wizard.
 (Just kidding.
 My pina colada actually tastes good)

 <img src="/pina.png" width="300"/>